Stochastic Direct Search Method for Blind Resource Allocation: Introduction

-In this paper, we propose to extend the analysis of direct search methods to the optimization of regular functions.
-Direct search \citep{kolda2003optimization}, also known as pattern search, makes use of the well-known fact that if the objective function is continuously differentiable, then at least one of the directions of a \emph{positive spanning set} (a set that spans the space with non-negative coefficients, abbreviated as PSS in what follows) is a descent direction.
-It explores the space by testing new points in a number of predefined directions from the current iterate but at a distance that varies with time.
-The algorithm moves to a new iterate only if it results in a sufficient improvement of the value of the function (there exist other versions of the algorithm where the sufficient decrease condition is replaced by a constraint on the choice of the trial directions).
-The complexity of such an algorithm has been analyzed in \citep{vicente2013worst} in the deterministic and unconstrained setting. \cite{lewis2000pattern} study direct search in linearly constrained domains.
+In this paper, we focus instead on a class of simple but mathematically well grounded algorithms known as direct or pattern search methods.
+Direct search \citep{kolda2003optimization} makes use of the well-known fact that if the objective function is continuously differentiable, then at least one of the directions of any \emph{positive spanning set} (a set that spans the space with non-negative coefficients, abbreviated as PSS in what follows) is a descent direction.
+It explores the space by evaluating the function at new points that are located in a number of predefined search-directions from the current iterate, at a distance from that iterate that varies with time.
+The algorithm moves to a new iterate only if this iterate yields a sufficient improvement of the value of the function (there exist other versions of the algorithm where the sufficient decrease condition is replaced with a constraint on the choice of the trial directions).
+The sample-complexity of such an algorithm has been analyzed in \citep{vicente2013worst} in the deterministic and unconstrained setting. \cite{lewis2000pattern} study direct search in linearly constrained domains.
 Handling the constraints in direct search is quite simple, as it consists in testing only the directions in the set of search-directions that are feasible. \cite{gratton2015direct} analyzed direct search with random sets of search-directions instead of predefined ones and later extended the analysis to the case of linearly-constrained domains \citep{gratton2019direct}. \cite{dzahini2022expected} extended their work by analyzing a similar algorithm in the presence of noise, but without constraints. \cite{dzahini2022expected} relies on an assumption on the decrease of the noise.
-In this paper, we will study direct search algorithms that rely on a number of samples at each point to build tight estimates of the function at the trial points, which can be understood as a way to decrease the noise. \cite{dzahini2022expected} analyzes some notion of sample complexity of direct search, which only takes the iterates into account rather than the number of function evaluations needed, which is not fully appropriate in our setting.
+In this paper, we will study direct search algorithms that rely on a number of samples at each point to build tight estimates of the function at the trial points, which can be understood as a way to decrease the noise. \cite{dzahini2022expected} analyzes some notion of sample complexity of direct search, which only takes the iterates into account rather than the number of function evaluations needed, which is not appropriate in our setting.